ios-xr/Solenoid/README.md

 ### Usage:

-Step 1: Clone this repo
+Step 1: Clone this repo and run ```python setup.py install``` to install the Solenoid application.

-Step 2 : Create an bgp_filter.config file in your home directory and fill in the values in the key:value pair:
+Step 2 : Create an solenoid.config file in your home directory and fill in the values in the key:value pair.
+The application will fail:

 ```
 [default] # Or whatever you want to name this section, it maybe helpful to name it the router you are working on